Skip to content

 Evidence Quality and Confidence

-Assertions connect evidence quality (from citations) to confidence in conclusions:
+Assertions connect evidence (from citations) to conclusions with a certain level of confidence.

 Assertion Confidence